GoogleCloudPlatform/community/tutorials/building-android-apk-with-cloud-build-gradle-docker-image.md

 ---

 In this tutorial, you set up a Cloud Build trigger that builds your Android application and uploads it to a Cloud Storage bucket.
-The builds of new APK bundles are automatically triggered after code is pushed code to your code repository.
+The builds of new APK bundles are automatically triggered after code is pushed to your repository.

 ## Objectives